MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch4.md

 Double-click the script in the **Project** pane to open it in Visual Studio.
 Replace the default script contents with the following:

+> [!NOTE]
+> Several lines of the script are commented out.
+These lines will be uncommented in [Chapter 5](unity-spatial-audio-ch5.md).

 ```c#
 using System.Collections;
 using System.Collections.Generic;